I am currently working on the veterans histories. Please email me to help preserve their history.

 Factory Renames and The End Of An Era

-In 1921, Sego Milk Production Co. purchased the Utah Condensed Milk Co. and remained the factory to the Sego Milk Co.
+In 1921, Sego Milk Production Co. purchased the Utah Condensed Milk Co. and renamed the factory to the Sego Milk Co.
 Factory.
-From 1968-1974, the factory went through many different owners with Sego selling out to Pet Milk, who sold out to Hi-Land Dairy which later consolidated to General Dairy.
-While under Pet Milk, the factory made milk for animals.
-Under Hi-Land/General Dairy, the factory produced cheese, nearly 40,000 lbs of cheese a day.
-After this, sometime in the later 1970s, the factory closed its doors.2
+From 1968 to 1974, the factory underwent several changes in ownership, with Sego selling out to Pet Milk in 1959, which in turn sold to Hi-Land Dairy in 1974.
+This company later consolidated with Western Dairyman Co-op Inc. (WDCI).
+Under Pet Milk, the factory made condensed milk for animals, primarily dogs.
+Under WDCI, the factory produced nearly 40,000 lbs of cheese daily.

-The owner of the property has changed multiple times from businesses to individuals to the city.
-Unfortunately, the factory is in a condition where it would take millions of dollars to restore it to a functioning building.
-The factory is nothing more than just the carcass of the giant enterprise that sustained a small town for generations.
+The property's owner has changed multiple times, from businesses to individuals to the city.
+Unfortunately, the factory is in a condition that it would take millions of dollars to restore it to a functioning building.
+The factory is nothing more than the carcass of the giant enterprise that sustained a small town for generations.

 "Flatbed trucks replaced horses and wagons for hauling raw milk from area farms to the milk factory."